 So whether you are a designer or not, next time you read an article and “bump into” a video player, take a look at it and let me know about your experience.
 I'm always willing to get feedback and improve our awesome player even more.

-To learn more about Voltax Video’s player and other features visit: ovp.minutemedia.com
+To learn more about the Voltax Video player and our full Online Video Platform offering, visit: ovp.minutemedia.com